hackerschoolmty/Rails201/02/readme.md

 Back in our spec directory, we'll need to add another subdirectory named `factories`, and then create a file called `contacts.rb` with the following content:

 ```
-FactoryGirl.define do  factory :contact do    firstname "Cosme"    lastname "Fulanito"    sequence(:email) { |n| "cosme_fulanito#{n}@hackerschool.com"}end
+FactoryGirl.define do  factory :contact do    firstname "Cosme"    lastname "Fulanito"    sequence(:email) { |n| "cosme_fulanito#{n}@hackerschool.com"}
+  endend
 ```

-Notice that:
+Let's break the called to this factory, So whenever we called `FactoryGirl.create(:contact)`:

-- Whenever we called `FactoryGirl.create(:contact)`, the contact name will be called `Cosme`
+- The contact name will be called `Cosme`
+- With a lastname of "Fulanito"
-- We're using sequences for our uniqueness email validation.
-Sequences are a really handy feature provided by Factory Girl, as you might have guessed they will automatically increment n inside the block, yielding stuff like `cosme_fulanito1@hackerschool.com`, `cosme_fulanito2@hackerschool.com`, and so on
+- Since we have an uniqueness email validation in our `Contact` model, we'll take an advantage of a cool FactoryGirl feature `sequences`.
+As you might have guessed sequences will automatically increment n inside the block, yielding stuff like `cosme_fulanito1@hackerschool.com`, `cosme_fulanito2@hackerschool.com`, and so on

-- If we want we can have all our factories in a single file.
+If we want we can have all our factories in a single file.
 However the good practice is to have a plural file that mirrors the model name, so for example `spec/factories/contacts.rb` corresponds to `Contact` model

 In the previous example we're using strings for all of our attributes but you might also use whatever attribute's data type you want, and that includes integers, boolean, dates and you can even pass Ruby code to dynamically  assign values!
 Cool huh?